Global hedge fund industry assets top $4 trillion for the first time - NewsBreak

 Global hedge fund industry assets top $4 trillion for the first time

+LONDON (Reuters) – Assets under management at global hedge funds topped $4 trillion for the first time ever at the end of 2021, as the prospect...www.shorenewsnetwork.com

-LONDON, Jan 20 (Reuters) - Assets under management at global hedge funds topped $4 trillion for the first time ever at the end of 2021, as the prospect of rising interest rates combined with the pandemic made for a volatile end of the year, industry tracker HFR said on Thursday.
+LONDON (Reuters) – Assets under management at global hedge funds topped $4 trillion for the first time ever at the end of 2021, as the prospect...www.shorenewsnetwork.com

-The jump represents a turnaround from the first quarter of 2021, when total assets slipped below the $3 trillion mark.
-Despite the surge in popularity of relatively low-cost indexed funds, total assets have doubled over the past decade.

-Hedge funds posted double-digit returns annually in 2021 for a third consecutive year with a fund weighted composite index rising more than 10% last year, according to HFR.

 Comments / 0